benlamb95/football-quiz/README.md

 * To provide users an easy to use and follow page structure with simple commands
 * To provide users feedback for both correct and incorrect answers as well as incorrect commands; producing error messages.

+## Testing
+Testing was done through out the development of this quiz via the terminal in Gitpod.
+This project was easier to test as it runs through a terminal any way so all that was required was to test functions \ by calling them and adding print statements.
+The ongest inital stage of testing was seeing whether or not the scores/points acquired by the user would add correctly to the spreadsheet.

 ## Deployment

 ## Credits